 Start / Finish

-* Costs are based on prices as at August 2019 and must remain subject to possible change in the event of significant exchange rate variations, airfare, tax & hotel changes or minimum group size factors beyond Harvest’s control.
+* Costs are indicative and must remain subject to possible change in the event of significant exchange rate variations, airfare, tax & hotel changes or minimum group size factors beyond Harvest’s control.
 Refer to Harvest Terms & Conditions.

 “Harvest leaves nothing to chance, challenges your imagination and enhances your spiritual development.”